 The arch is stunning and you can expect many people to take pictures at any time.
 Although it is beautiful during the day, I like it the most during the night because seeing it with the lights on is magical!

 The contribution of so many creative artists made this gallery possible!
 Whether you’re passionate about contemporary art or not, it’s beautiful to walk and see all the different paintings and the messages behind them.

-Here’s where you can find the famous “The Kiss” painting that illustrates Soviet leader Leonid Brezhnev giving a kiss to the East Germany President Erich Honecker.
+Here’s where you can find the famous “The Kiss” painting that illustrates Soviet leader Leonid Brezhnev giving a kiss to East Germany President Erich Honecker.
 If you want to take a picture, be ready to wait for it!

-This bridge, located at the end of the East Side Gallery, is full of history because it was used to be a border crossing.
+This bridge, located at the end of the East Side Gallery, is full of history because it used to be a border crossing.

 It’s amazing to see how the train passes and the river scenery you get!
 I loved it because it makes you feel like you’re in a different period of time.